 George Black is a New York City-based writer specializing in international affairs and the environment.
-Born in Scotland (and a proud Scottish nationalist), he has a master's degree in modern languages and literature from the University of Oxford.
+Born in Scotland, he has a master's degree in modern languages and literature from the University of Oxford.

-Black is a UK national and a permanent resident of the United States.
-He is married to the writer Anne Nelson.
+Black is a U.K. national and a permanent resident of the United States.
+He is married to writer Anne Nelson.
 They have two children, David and Julia.